 - Drone operations manual and specifications

-- Pilot’s Drone training certificate, licence and Class III medical certificate issued by a recognised aviation designated medical examiner.
+- Pilot’s Drone training certificate, license, and Class III medical certificate issued by a recognized aviation designated medical examiner.

 - Observer’s particulars